YangyangJia1/sql_employee_analytics/README.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

 ## Introduction
+Businesses are increasingly counting on their human resources departments to answer employee engagement related questions.
+In this project, I manipulated, visualized, and performed statistical tests on HR data through a series of HR analytics case studies using SQL.

 ## Features
 This project folder contains: